stephenrigney/ontology/documentation/wiki/Departments.md

 ## Department Ontology

+> **STATUS: DRAFT / DEFERRED.** The Department sub-ontology has not yet been fully designed.
+Content below is working notes and should not be treated as authoritative.

-Departments could be conceived as particular arrangements of modular functions, which are organised according to an org:ChangeEvent which takes legal form in a Statutory Instrument (SI) under [section 6 (1) of the Ministers and Secretaries (Amendment) Act, 1939](http://www.irishstatutebook.ie/eli/1939/act/36/section/6/enacted/en/html#sec6) or the various Ministers and Secretaries Acts.
+Departments could be conceived as particular arrangements of modular functions, which are organised according to an `org:ChangeEvent` which takes legal form in a Statutory Instrument (SI) under [section 6 (1) of the Ministers and Secretaries (Amendment) Act, 1939](http://www.irishstatutebook.ie/eli/1939/act/36/section/6/enacted/en/html#sec6) or the various Ministers and Secretaries Acts.

 The list of orders made under the 1939 Act is [here](http://www.irishstatutebook.ie/eli/isbc/ordersundersection6.html).

 Departments are offices operating functions on behalf of Ministers, who is assigned certain roles under the relevant Statutory Instrument.

-Ministers are Members of the Oireachtas who are also members of the Cabinet, which for the purpose of this ontology is the equivalent as the definition of Government in [Article 28.1 of the Constitution](http://www.irishstatutebook.ie/eli/cons/en/html#part5).
+Ministers are Members of the Oireachtas who are also members of the Cabinet.
+For the purpose of this ontology, Cabinet corresponds to the definition of Government in [Article 28.1 of the Constitution](http://www.irishstatutebook.ie/eli/cons/en/html#part5).
 That Article also establishes the roles of Taoiseach and Tánaiste.
+In the OWL ontology these are modelled as `agents:Government` (the body) and `members:GovernmentExecutive` (the collective role class); the legacy class `oir:Cabinet` has been eliminated.

-Ministers of State are appointed by order of the Dáil (confirm this).
+Ministers of State are appointed by order of the Dáil [TO VERIFY].

 A Minister without portfolio is a Member who has been appointed to the Cabinet but does not yet have a formal ministerial role because the relevant SI has not issued.
-I don't know if appointment dates are retrospective.

-###URLs
+### URIs

 Names for specific Department and Ministerial roles consist of their functions (with the words "Department of" removed) separated by double underscores: